boxfish-studio/cookie-manager/README.md

 import { CookieLibrary } from '@boxfish-studio/sveltekit-cookie-manager'
 ```

-2. Add `CookieLibrary` to your html passing a configuration variable with desired settings as shown in example below.
-You can just add `theme` object to it, no need to define other available variables in type `SKCMConfiguration`:
+2. Add `CookieLibrary` to your svelte file passing a configuration variable with desired settings as shown in the example below.<br/>
+   You can use the library without any configuration or you can pass a `theme` to the configuration:

 ```
 <script lang='ts'>
 	import type { SKCMConfiguration } from '@boxfish-studio/sveltekit-cookie-manager'

-	let configuration: SKCMConfiguration = {
+    	const configuration: SKCMConfiguration = {
 		theme: {
 			primary: '#14cabf',
+			dark: '#131f37',
+			medium: '#b0bfd9',
-			light: '#fff',
+			light: '#fff'
 		}
 	}
 </script>